Dictionary » Positive Words » Revere – Meaning, Definition, Synonyms and Antonyms

 Revere – Meaning, Definition, Synonyms and Antonyms

-The word ‘Revere’ (Verb) means to feel deep respect, admiration, or awe for someone or something—often because of their character, wisdom, or sacredness.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Revere’ correctly in sentences.
+The word ‘Revere’ (verb) means to feel or show deep respect, admiration, and awe for someone or something—often because of their character, wisdom, or sacred significance.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life example sentences for using ‘Revere’ correctly.

 Revere Explained in Depth

-A complete and detailed guide to the word Revere including meaning, definition, examples, etymology, synonyms, and antonyms.
+A practical guide to the word Revere—including meaning, definition, examples, etymology, synonyms, and antonyms for everyday, academic, and professional writing.

 Meanings of Revere

-To revere someone or something means to regard them with intense respect, honor, or admiration.
-It goes beyond ordinary appreciation it involves a strong emotional connection and often a sense of moral or spiritual esteem.
+To revere someone or something means to regard them with intense respect, honor, and admiration.
+It goes beyond ordinary appreciation: there’s often a strong emotional connection and a sense that the person, idea, or tradition deserves special regard.
 For example, many people revere historical figures who stood for justice or sacrificed for others.
-You might also revere a teacher, elder, or tradition that profoundly impacted your life.
+You might also revere a teacher, elder, or tradition that shaped your values.

 Definition:

 Revere is defined as to regard someone or something with deep respect, often tinged with awe or veneration.
-It’s used when referring to individuals, symbols, or values that are greatly honored, whether in a cultural, moral, or spiritual sense.
-Unlike casual admiration, to revere someone means you hold them in the highest esteem almost sacredly.
-This reverence is shown not just in thought, but often in speech, behavior, and traditions.
+It’s used when referring to people, symbols, or values that are greatly honored—whether in a cultural, moral, or spiritual sense.
+Unlike casual admiration, to revere someone means you hold them in very high esteem, sometimes as though they represent something sacred.
+This reverence shows up not just in what you think, but also in how you speak, behave, and practice traditions.

 Etymology

-• “Revere” comes from the Latin word “revereri”, which means “to stand in awe of, to fear with respect”.
+• “Revere” comes from the Latin word “revereri”, meaning “to stand in awe of” or “to fear with respect.”

-Originally, it implied a respectful fear or awe—something that’s still reflected in how the word is used today to express high honor or sacred regard.
+Originally, it carried the sense of respectful awe—something still reflected in how the word is used today to express high honor and serious veneration.
+If you’d like the related noun, see Reverence – meaning, definition, synonyms and antonyms.

 Example Sentences:

-• The students deeply revere their professor for her wisdom and compassion.
+• The students deeply revere their professor for her steady guidance and compassion.

 • Generations of people have come to revere the Constitution as a foundation of freedom.